© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 A: Yes.
 We are approved by the Australian Skills Quality Authority (ASQA) to deliver accredited training and qualifications.
 Our RTO identification number is 91418.

-A: Auditions will be conducted in November and December of 2015 and will finish when all offers of places have been confirmed.
+A: Auditions for 2017 will be conducted in November and December of 2016 and will finish when all offers of places have been confirmed.

 A: Yes.
 You may apply for both the 3 year full-time and 1 year part-time courses on the one application but you only need to audition for the full-time program.
 Simply tick your preferred course on the form and make a note in the ‘other relevant skills’ section that you would also like to apply for the other course.
 If you are made an offer for both then you will have the opportunity to choose which offer you wish to accept.